fhamborg/news-please/README.md

 ```
 NewsPlease.from_warc(warc_record)
 ```
 In library mode, news-please will attempt to download and extract information from each URL.
-The previously described functions are blocking, i.e. will return once all URLs have been attempted.
-The resulting list contains all articles that have been extracted successfully.
+The previously described functions are blocking, i.e., will return once news-please has attempted all URLs.
+The resulting list contains all successfully extracted articles.

 ### Run the crawler (via the CLI)